apigee/terraform-modules/samples/x-iac-pipeline/README.md

 Deploying this sample happens in two stages.
 1. As a first step the Terraform scripts in this directory will create a Bootstrap [GCP Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with all the resources required to deploy Apigee X with an Infrastructure as Code (IaC) Automation Pipeline.
-2. The second step will leverage two [Cloud Source Repositories](https://cloud.google.com/source-repositories) and [Cloud Build](https://cloud.google.com/build) for deploying Apigee X with the surrounding resources as well as a simple httpbin Proxy.
+2. The second step will leverage two [Cloud Source Repositories](https://cloud.google.com/source-repositories) and [Cloud Build](https://cloud.google.com/build) for deploying Apigee X with the surrounding resources as well as a simple [httpbin](https://httpbin.org) proxy.

 The below diagram depicts the Bootstrap GCP Project setup.